Our Research

 The development and evaluation of a smart sanitiser for use in an office environment

-There is a need for improving hand hygiene practices among office workers, especially within the context of Covid-19.
 There is no single hand sanitiser on the market that offers the 4 capabilities of digital screen, touch-free, monitoring capabilities and app.
 Funded by Innovate UK, this project investigates in non-clinical settings.

 • where sanitisers should be placed for optimal usage and to enhance sanitisation protocols; (led by University of Leeds)